natescaringi/IntroToProgramming_Spring2020/Week2/Notes.md

 The syntax is structured so that you would go down the list and follow through with the if then statements.

 The tabs represent the if then statements

+### Pseudocode Exercise

+0. Look at clock
+1. If minute hand is on a written digit
+2.    jump up and down 3 times
+3. If minute hand is not on a written digit
+4.    sit down on the ground

+*You need to be specific as possible with computer code, computers are STUPID and will do anything LITERALLY.
+You gotta include stop functions otherwise it'll never stop*